KarolinaSzwedo/WebscrapingProject/README.md

 # WebscrapingProject
 Web Scraper scrapes data concerning films that are going to have their premiers in a span of the current year using the IMDB.
-It also includes the first recommended movie (from section more like this) for each film from coming soon list.
+It also includes the first recommended movie (from section "more like this") for each film from "coming soon" list.